-In the world of travel, the factors that can influence getting a booking (i.e conversions) or not in the B2B world are related but ultimately different to those in the B2C website world.
+In the world of travel, the factors that can influence getting a booking or not in the B2B world are related but ultimately different to those in the B2C website world.

-The team at Triometric have identified 4 key areas of influence involved in the conversion process for distributors and similarly for suppliers.
-Each pillar plays a crucial role in the business of selling travel products, be it a hotel room, an airline seat or a related ancillary such as a hire car or an excursion.
+At Triometric we have identified 4 key areas of influence in the conversion process for distributors and suppliers.
+Each pillar plays a crucial role in the business of selling travel products through intermediaries, be it a hotel room, an airline seat or a related ancillary such as a hire car or an excursion.
 In much the same way as a chair has four stabilising legs to stay upright, the same argument can be made for an integrated and holistic view of the key elements involved in selling travel products online, especially through distribution partners via a network of APIs.
+In Part 1 we focused on Availability and Performance – the basics for a distribution system, in Part 2 we discuss the importance of context in terms of ensuring the Relevance of offers made and at the best Price for that conversion at that time.

 How important are these pillars?